kkemple/react-native-sideswipe/README.md

   // function called when the end of the carousel is reached
   onEndReached: () => void,

+  // function called when the carousel drag event starts
+  onScrollBeginDrag: () => void,

+  // function called when the carousel drag event ends
+  onScrollEndDrag: () => void,

   // number between 0 - 1 used to determine when to call onEndReached
   onEndReachedThreshold: number,